Skip to content

 pnpm rollback:prod --to v0.1.0

-scripts/smoke-prod.ts is the post-deploy gate.
-Unlike the E2E smoke (which creates a scratch DB + seeds + spawns a subprocess), this one:
+pnpm smoke:prod is the post-deploy gate.
+Unlike the E2E smoke (which creates a scratch DB, seeds it, and spawns a subprocess), this one:

-• Takes --url <host-url> and hits it with real fetch() calls
+• Takes --url <host-url> and hits it with real HTTP requests.

-• With --workspace-id <uuid>, additionally runs read-only scoped checks: model-routing GET, folios list, canonical entities list
+• With --workspace-id <uuid>, additionally runs read-only scoped checks (e.g. model-routing GET, folios list, canonical entities list).

 • GET /api/v1/health → 200